top of page

 "WHAT WILL THIS COST?"

 We are in-network with Blue Cross and Blue Shield of North Carolina.
 At this time, Life Recreated is out-of-network with other insurance companies.
-We encourage our clients to advocate for themselves in receiving the maximum amount possible in reimbursement from their insurance provider should you choose to pay out-of-pocket for services and submit a claim for reimbursement to your insurance provider.
-Insurance can potentially pay for the diagnosis and treatment of mental illness or substance use disorders; however, it is strongly recommended that you have a conversation with your insurance provider about what conditions they will treat, what they will reimburse if you see an out of network provider, and what you are responsible for.
+We encourage clients to advocate for themselves in receiving the maximum amount possible in reimbursement from their insurance provider should you choose to pay out-of-pocket for services and submit a claim for reimbursement to your insurance provider.
+Insurance can potentially pay for the diagnosis and treatment of mental illness or substance use disorders; however, it is strongly recommended that you have a conversation with your insurance provider about what conditions are covered, what they will reimburse if you see an out-of-network provider, and what you are responsible for.

 We accept Visa, Mastercard, Discover, Venmo, as well as cash and checks.
 If you are on the fence about whether or not therapy may be right for you, please contact us to discuss a complimentary consultation.